 If you do not agree with the quality level of a video in the database, feel free to “Submit a correction/addition” using the link in the “Navigation” box in the right-hand column of the video’s page, and state what quality level you would rather see and why.
 We’ll have a look and correct the database if appropriate.

-We have nearly a thousand videos in the database (as of August 2013) and we do not presume to claim that every single one of them is classified correctly.
+We have several thousands of videos in the database and we do not presume to claim that every single one of them is classified correctly.
 We need your help, so do not hesitate to submit fixes to video quality levels (or indeed any other irregularities in the database that you can find).
 Thank you!